decent-im/prosody-modules/mod_jsxc/README.markdown

 Download a JSXC release archive and unpack it somewhere on your server.

 `jsxc_resources`
 :   String.
-Path to JSXC resources on the local file system.
-The target
+Path to the `dist` directory containing JSXC resources on the local file system.
-    directory should contain a `dist` directory.
 Disabled by default.

 ## Other options